Samuel-Ishimwe/rwasis_api_documentation/README.md

 ## 3. Resources

-The API is RESTful and arranged around resources.
+The API returns informations related to the soil erosion, crops and recommended fertilizers for a specific UPI, or administrative boundary; starting from province up to the village level.
 All requests must be made with an access token.
 All requests must be made using `https`.

 ### 3.1.
-Erosion
+Querying using UPI

-#### Getting the authenticated user’s details
+#### Getting the land erosion, crops and recommended fertilizers details
-Returns details of the erosion on farmer's land on specific location provided by land UPI coordinate (Point geographically represented by X{latitude},Y{longitude}).
+Returns details of the soil erosion, crops and recommended fertilizers on farmer's land on specific location provided by land UPI .

 ```
-GET Accept: application/json Authorization: Bearer `accessToken` https://rwasis.rab.gov.rw/v1/api/erosion?latitude={{X}}&longitude={{Y}}
+GET Accept: application/json Authorization: Bearer `accessToken` https://rwasis.rab.gov.rw/v1/api/upi?{{}}
 ```

 Example request:

 ```
-GET /v1/api/erosion HTTP/1.1
+GET /v1/api/ HTTP/1.1
 Host: rwasis.rab.gov.rw
 Authorization: Bearer 181d415f34379af07b2c11d144dfbe35d
 Content-Type: application/json